Part 1/10 - The Realisation of the Full Digital Technology Stack Capability

 - Utilise Path to Conversion reports and attribution reporting to comprehensively understand the conversion path and touchpoints

-- Use visibility reporting to optimise your viewable ad impressions and pre-big fraud detection
+- Use visibility reporting to inform (and drive top level strategy) to optimise your viewable ad impressions and pre-bid fraud detection

 - Utilise your audience segments to build efficiency of all of your media investments.